A Bijective Image Retargeting Algorithm Based on Conformal Energy: Experimental results

+These quantitative findings are visually substantiated by qualitative examples. he non-bijective nature of the BR method leads to geometric instabilities, resulting in fold-overs and content distortion.
+This is obvious in the results for a skiing image (Fig.~\ref{fig:ski}) and a lotus image (Fig.~\ref{fig:lotus}).
+For the skiing image, the BR result in Fig.~\ref{fig:ski}(c) exhibits unnatural distortions in the cloud structures.
+For the lotus image, the BR result in Fig.~\ref{fig:lotus}(c) not only truncates the right side of the lotus but also shows fold-overs near the boundary.
+In contrast, our method produces smooth, bijective mappings in both cases (Fig.~\ref{fig:ski}(d) and Fig.~\ref{fig:lotus}(d)), preserving the geometric integrity and completeness of the main subjects without introducing artifacts.

+We find that the performance of our algorithm depends on the proper selection of ROIs and line structures.
+The reflection in our boat picture \ref{fig:boat} looks unnatural because they are not selected as ROIs.
+The results also show the outstanding capacity for retargeting of our model in case of proper selection of ROIs and line structures.
+A good ROI and line structure detector is

-We compare our automatic method with several retargeting algorithms, including Simple scaling (SCL), Seam-Carving (SC, \cite{rubinstein2008improved}), Nonhomogeneous warping (WARP, \cite{wolf2007non}), image retargeting algorithm via Beltrami representation (BR, \cite{lau2018image}).
+We compare our automatic method with several retargeting algorithms, including seam-carving method (SC) \cite{rubinstein2008improved}, Nonhomogeneous warping (Warp) \cite{wolf2007nonhomogeneous}, image retargeting algorithm via Beltrami representation (BR) \cite{lau2018image}, and multilayer Laplacian resizer (ML) \cite{tu2023muller}.
 OI represents the original image.
-The $r_O, \mathbf{t}_{O_i}, R_{l_j}, \mathbf{t}_{l_j}, g$ of our retargeting model in these experiments are all computed by the initialization method \ref{equ:roi}.
-The results are displayed in Figure \ref{fig:example1}-\ref{fig:boat}.
-In Figure \ref{fig:example1}, the car in the results of the SCL method looks longer than the original one.
-Obvious distortion of line structures on the car in the SC model can be detected (circled in red).
-For the WARP model, the white line on the ground is turned into curves (circled in red).
-The results of the BR method and our method are similar, in which the car and line structures are well preserved.
-Taking Figure \ref{fig:example3} as an example of images without important line structure, our output is satisfying while the tiger in the result of the SCL method looks thinner than the original one and the one in the result of the SC method looks fatter.
-We can also find that the performance of our algorithm depends on the proper selection of ROIs and line structures.
-The man in \ref{fig:ski} is mapped to a small region in our result, and the reflection in our boat picture \ref{fig:boat} looks unnatural because they are not selected as ROIs.
-These results also show the outstanding capacity for retargeting of our model in case of proper selection of ROIs and line structures.
+The $r_{\mathcal{O}}, \mathbf{t}_{\mathcal{O}_i}, R_{\mathcal{L}_j}, \mathbf{t}_{\mathcal{L}_j}, g$ of our retargeting model in these experiments are all computed by (\ref{equ:roi}).
+In Figure \ref{fig:example1}, the SC model shows a noticeable distortion of line structures on the car (circled in red).
+For the Warp model, the white line on the ground is turned into curves (circled in red).
+The car in the results of the ML method looks longer than the original one.
+While the car and line structures are well-preserved in the result of our model.

+More experimental results are given in Figure \ref{fig:dataset}, in which QP represents Quadratic programming algorithm \cite{chen2010content}, and MO represents Multi-operator media retargeting algorithm \cite{rubinstein2009multioperator}.
+These results show that, compared with other algorithms, the shape of ROIs and line structures in the results of our model are preserved very well, e.g., the boy with snowman and the Bridge in Figure \ref{fig:dataset}, and the geometric distortion of the background part is also minimized.
+Since the retargeting mapping of our model is theoretically ensured bijective, all the details in the original images can also be found in the retargeted ones and the image overlapping issues are perfectly avoided.